 - Practice First!
 Using a power stretcher and knee kicker takes a little time to master so practice before starting the main project.
 You will need to map out the room and direction you will work in prior to starting.
 Go through a couple dry runs first then take your time and work slowly.
 Sometimes the pressure of having to return rental equipment can cause people to rush through a job that ends up costing much more in the long run.
 It is better to pay more than risk ruining your carpet.
 Take your time and go slowly.

 - Just call Kiwi Instead! kiwi Services now provides carpet restretching as part of their complete carpet repair services.
 It’s fast, cost-effective and best of all…you don’t run the risk of ruining an otherwise good carpet.
 Fully licensed, bonded and insured technicians can have the job done right within hours.
 No need to spend time and money driving all over town for equipment rentals, dealing with tack strips or moving furniture.
 Relax and leave it to Kiwi – we’re happy to help!

 why you should use Kiwi for all carpet stretching and repairs!

 All Carpet stretching and repairs are Guaranteed for One Year

 We will provide you with a Free No Obligation Carpet stretching Estimate

-- Over 28 years of experience in carpet care
+- 30 years of experience in carpet care

 Call Kiwi Services for carpet restretching and carpet repair services today!